darkmeadow41/convert-system.dat/README.md

 # Convert system.new.dat
-Simple approach to convert system.newdat to img on Ubuntu 14.04 and above
+Simple approach to convert system.new.dat to img on Ubuntu 14.04 and above

 What we need: